 My dogs eat like there is no tomorrow.
 So, I never worry that my dogs will leave food in their bowls.
 They are definitely members of the canine clean plate society!

 But my sister has two smaller dogs who will only eat until they are full and leave the rest for later.
-They are not overweight.
-I am that these two little heel nippers are not overweight.
 I assumed that all dogs were food hounds who would eat until they were stuffed.
 But not these two.
 My sister fills their bowls with enough food for the day, and they eat what they need.

-How to Know if the Food Has Gone Bad
+How to Know if the Food Has Gone Bad– Detecting Spoilage

 How and Where to Buy Dry Dog Food